HIKING THE SHROPSHIRE HILLS

 In 1996, 100 years after those lines were published, Housman was finally awarded a place in Poet’s Corner at Westminster Abbey, while the south Shropshire Hills - now officially designated an Area of Outstanding Natural Beauty - remain as inspiring now as they were to Housman.

-After an optional night at the historic border town of Ludlow, the tour starts with 2 nights in Church Stretton, a favourite centre for walkers and hikers in the heart of the Shropshire Hills.
-The first day can be spent climbing to the Romano-British hill fort of Caer Caradoc and exploring the steep-sided valleys cut into the heather moorland of the Long Mynd.
+The tour starts with 2 nights in Church Stretton, a favourite centre for walkers and hikers in the heart of the Shropshire Hills.
+The first full hiking day can be spent climbing to the Romano-British hill fort of Caer Caradoc and exploring the steep-sided valleys cut into the heather moorland of the Long Mynd.
 You then head westwards over the Long Mynd plateau into the remote headwaters of the East Ony river, and follow the celebrated 18th century 'beech avenue' over Linley Hill.
 The splintered rocky pinnacles of the Stiperstones were the setting for Mary Webb's novel The Golden Arrow.
 Further west again, the 4000-year old stone circle of Mitchell's Fold looks out across the hills of Wales.

-On the last day's walk you quit 'those blue remembered hills' (A Shropshire Lad, XL) of Shropshire to spend a night just across the Welsh border at the beautiful little mediaeval and Georgian town of Montgomery.
+Continuing westwards from Stiperstones you quit 'those blue remembered hills' (A Shropshire Lad, XL) of Shropshire to spend a night just across the Welsh border at the beautiful little mediaeval and Georgian town of Montgomery.
+Make a point of walking up the footpath to the castle (badly damaged in the civil war, but still an evocative ruin with a panoramic outlook) and, if you like the atmosphere of a real old-fashioned hardware store, don’t miss Bonner’s.

 Some comments from previous customers on this tour.